German Shepherd Growth & Weight Chart (Updated in 2025)

 The German Shepherd standard is part of Captain Max Von Stephanitz’s legacy.
 He developed them as the perfect working dog for both herding and guarding duties.

-In more recent times, they have also become a popular assistance and therapy dog.
-As well as now being a firm favorite with families.
-Ranking 2nd in their poll of most popular breeds, according to the American Kennel Club.
+In recent times, they have also become popular assistance and therapy dogs.
+They are now a firm favorite with families, ranking second in the American Kennel Club’s poll of the most popular breeds.

 German Shepherd Puppy Weight and Growth Chart

-The below charts show the average weight and height of a GSD at intervals up to three years.
+The charts below show the average weight and height of a GSD at intervals of up to three years.
 Taking away some of the guesswork involved in less detailed charts that you may find elsewhere online.

 German Shepherd Puppy Growth and Weight Chart (Male)